 If you could imagine being a small bird (buntings, being medium-sized finches, are about five inches long) and sticking out like a sore thumb as the male does in these pictures Male Painted Bunting and Painted Bunting Pair with predators all about, you might be a little self-conscious.
 Painted buntings tend to be secretive and skittish, and can be found in thickets, woodland edges, shrubbery, and brushy areas.
 They won’t venture too far into the open to get their food.
 From what I’ve seen, females are less reclusive than males.

 If you are in the painted bunting’s range (the Carolinas south through Florida for the eastern population) and provide the right habitat and food, you can have your own painted buntings.
 Our painted buntings breed from about Jacksonville, Florida north through the Carolinas, but from October to mid-April they winter in southern Florida (as well as Cuba and the Bahamas).
 Nancy has always been a gardener and has planted a variety of plants to attract hummingbirds and butterflies, so we have plenty of cover.
-When she made it her mission to attract the buntings, she bought them their own feeder; it was a tube feeder (she likes the ones from Stokes or Droll Yankees)
+When she made it her mission to attract the buntings, she bought them their own feeder; it was a tube feeder (she likes the ones from Stokes (no longer available) or Droll Yankees)

 with a squirrel cage, and the wire spacing on the cage was such that even the larger birds couldn’t get in.
 She placed the feeder in a small Jatropha tree right next to the flower bushes, not out in the open.
 Buntings like small seeds – sunflower seeds are too large.
 Millet may be their favorite but isn’t strictly necessary.
 Nancy uses a songbird mix that has a number of small seeds (including millet).
 Within two weeks of putting up the feeder, she had two males and seven females.
 Of course, trying to get a good picture is another storyblog.